SelectLLM: Query-Aware Efficient Selection Algorithm for Large Language Models: Results and Discussion

-\textbf{Upper-bound Performance of the \textsc{SelectLLM}:} In this section, we investigate potential reasons for the performance gap between the proposed model and the Oracle.
-With this aim, we estimate the upper-bound performance of \textsc{SelectLLM} with \textsc{WeightedMaxConf} policy.
-Specifically, we assess all subsets of the top-$s$ LLMs, predicted with \textsc{SelectLLM} for each $q_i$.
+\paragraph{Upper-bound and performance gap with \textsc{SelectLLM}:} We measure the maximum performance achievable by \textsc{SelectLLM} with the \textsc{WeightedMaxConf} policy by establishing an upper-bound performance.
+Specifically, we compute potential subsets based on the labels predicted by the MLC for each query $q_i$.
 A query is considered solved if at least one subset yields a correct answer.
-Table \ref{tab:upperbound} presents Oracle, \textsc{SelectLLM} upper bound, and \textsc{SelectLLM} scores across both datasets.
-The results reveal the following insights: (i) the classifier's performance is constrained (weighted F1 score for {\tt GSM8K} is 0.71 and for {\tt MMLU} is 0.68) due to limited training data (approximately 7K for {\tt GSM8K} and 14K for {\tt MMLU}), which likely contributes to the performance gap. \textit{Therefore, augmenting the training data or improving the classifier model could enhance scores.} (ii) A performance disparity between the best policy and the upper bound suggests the potential for developing better policies (specifically for {\tt MMLU}). \textit{However, since policies rely on the classifier's confidence scores, enhancing the classifier could also bridge this gap.}
+The upper bound scores for GSM8K and MMLU are 78.77 and 76.20, respectively.
+This reveals the following insights: (1) the classifier's performance is constrained, with weighted F1 scores of 0.71 for {\tt GSM8K} and 0.68 for {\tt MMLU}, due to limited training data (approximately 7K for {\tt GSM8K} and 14K for {\tt MMLU}), likely contributing to the performance gap between \textsc{SelectLLM} and Oracle. \textit{Therefore, augmenting the training data or improving the classifier model could enhance scores.} (2) A performance disparity between the best policy and the upper bound suggests the potential for developing better policies (specifically for {\tt MMLU}). \textit{However, since policies rely on the classifier's confidence scores, enhancing the classifier could also bridge this gap.} We will investigate this performance gap from a linguistic perspective in Section \ref{sec:intpgap}.